CRI-ENCI Ninth International Cancer

 CICON25 will present plenary lectures, proffered talks, roundtable discussions, poster sessions, as well as industry exhibits.
 Proffered talks will be selected from submitted abstracts, showcasing the latest advancements in cancer immunotherapy.
 Poster sessions will offer a platform for in-depth discussions on specific studies, encouraging collaborative exploration and innovation.

 Ahead of the main conference, a pre-conference program will take place on September 9.
 A dedicated workshop on tertiary lymphoid structures will explore their induction, regulation, spatial organization, function, and predictive potential in the context of cancer immunotherapy.
-Additionally, the Servier Foundation will host a symposium on neuro-immuno-oncology exploring the complex interactions between the nervous system, the immune system, and cancer, with a particular focus on brain tumors.
+Additionally, the L´Institut Servier will host a symposium on neuro-immuno-oncology exploring the complex interactions between the nervous system, the immune system, and cancer, with a particular focus on brain tumors.

 Preliminary Program